MymeType/sysvlfs/README.md

 # SYSVinit Linux From Scratch

-This book aims to be a community-maintained continuation effort of the SysVinit version of the Linux From Scratch book after [the recent announcement on support being dropped for SysVinit in the next version of the book](https://discord.com/channels/282675835964620800/282677788035514370/1467006939975254201).
+This book aims to be a community-maintained continuation effort of the SysVinit version of the Linux From Scratch book after [the recent announcement on support being dropped for SysVinit in the next version of the book](https://discord.com/channels/282675835964620800/282677788035514370/1467006939975254201). **WORK IN PROGRESS!**

 ## Motive